-Stay secure with medical records storage in Phoenix AZ.
+Secure medical records storage in Phoenix AZ.

 - Record request – It usually takes about one day after records are found and payment is received to ship your medical records to any location you chose.
+If you’ve been directed here to request records by your medical provider, click here to start the process.

 We’ll keep your data safe!